 Another issue that arises is that of joint custody and private school.
 Joint legal custody provides that both parents are entitled to have input on the child’s education.
 After the divorce, the parents may discover that they no longer agree on which private school the child attends, or even whether the child should continue to attend such a school.
 If this is the case, and the parents truly cannot come to an agreement on where the child should attend school, the parties will have to return to court.

 Both of these issues can be drastically changed if the parents had a settlement agreement that is incorporated into a divorce or custody order.
 If the parties have specifically agreed that the non-custodial parent must contribute part or all of private school tuition, the court will likely enforce the agreement.
 Similarly, if the parents have agreed to send the child to a particular private school, it may be difficult for a parent to set aside the provision of the agreement absent a showing that continuing to send the child to that school is somehow no longer best for the child.We have extensive experience in helping our clients with a large variety of child custody issues, including private school.
-Call us today at (732) 529-6937 for an appointment.
+Schedule a Client Vision Meeting here.
 We can talk about your case and your child.